walterxie/MEP-tutorial/README.md

 Select the option to `use everything`, choose `after last` from the drop-down box and type `s` into the corresponding text box.
-This will extract the trailing numbers from the taxon names after the last lower-case letter `s`, which are interpreted as the year (in this case since 1900) that the sample was isolated.
+This will extract the trailing numbers from the taxon names after the last lower-case letter `s`, which are interpreted as the year (since 1900 in our case) that the sample was isolated.
+You may have noticed these dates are specified as `Since some time in the past`: this is known as __forward__ time in a phylodynamic analysis.

 The dates panel should now look something like this: